-Jezebel was a false prophet and a false teacher.
-It seems that she had been teaching the “deep things of Satan” (Rev 2:24).
-Because she was a wicked, false prophet and teacher, Jezebel cannot legitimately be used as a precedent to ban godly women from being prophets or teachers.
+Jezebel was a false prophet and a false teacher who, it seems, had been teaching the “deep things of Satan” (Rev 2:24).
+Because she was a wicked prophet and teacher, Jezebel cannot legitimately be used as a precedent to ban godly women from being prophets or teachers.

 Women Church Leaders: Then and Now

 In Revelation 2:23 the Son of God says that he will kill Jezebel’s children with pestilence.
-The word “children” is commonly used by John in his three New Testament letters to describe Christian believers, disciples or members of his church community.
-It seems that Jezebel was not only a self-proclaimed prophetess and false teacher, she was also a church leader who led her children (i.e. followers or church members) astray.
+The word “children” is commonly used by John in each of his three New Testament letters to describe Christian believers, disciples, and church members.
+It seems that Jezebel was not only a self-proclaimed prophetess and false teacher, she was also a church leader who led her own “children” (i.e. disciples and church members) astray.

-Interestingly, nowhere in Revelation 2:20ff does it say that the Jezebel needed to stop prophesying or stop teaching or stop leading because of her gender.
-Her gender does not seem to have been an issue.
+Nowhere in Revelation 2:20ff does it indicate that Jezebel’s gender was an issue.
 [See endnote 4.]
-The fact that Jezebel is never criticised for being a woman in ministry seems to indicate that churches in NT times did not have a problem with women being prophets, teachers or leaders.
-In fact, Jezebel is just one of several women in the NT who were leaders.
+Jezebel is never criticised for being a woman in ministry.
+This passage, and others, indicate that churches in NT times did not have a problem with women being prophets, teachers, or leaders.
+Jezebel was just one of several women in the NT who were leaders.